-www.uis.edu/preprofessional/ E-mail: prehealth@uis.edu Office Phone: (217) 206-6589
+www.uis.edu/premed/ Email: premed@uis.edu Office Phone: (217) 206-6589 Office Location: HSB 314

-Goals and objectives
+Goals and Objectives

 This minor is only open to students who are NOT majoring in chemistry, biology, or clinical lab science.
 Students in those majors should consult the pre-medical concentrations for those majors.